gibumkang/tutorials/README.md

 Finally, in the same <code>try</code> block, we are calling the <code>dispatcher</code> and passing in the <code>'LOGIN'</code> case which was declared above in our switch statement, which is really our reducer, along with the <code>payload</code> which stores the credentials.

 The <code>catch</code> is self-explanatory.
-Beneath that is the logout functionality, which then dispatches the <code>'LOGOUT'<code> case within our reducer.
+Beneath that is the logout functionality, which then dispatches the <code>'LOGOUT'</code> case within our reducer.
 We end this codeblock by returning the state, isAuthenticated, login, and logout.

 #### Overview of this code, useReducer specifically